Kotabaru Regency

 Kotabaru Regency is one of the eleven regencies in the Indonesian province of South Kalimantan.
-It consists of two parts; the smaller but more populated part comprises Laut Island ("Sea Island"), the largest island off the coast of Kalimantan (Indonesian Borneo), together with the smaller Sebuku Island off Laut Island's east coast and even smaller islands nearby; the larger but less populated part consists of districts on the mainland of Kalimantan.
-The regency has an area of 9,442.46 km2, and had a population of 290,142 at the 2010 Census and 325,622 at the 2020 Census.
-The official estimate as at mid 2021 was 329,483.
+It consists of two parts; the smaller (2,361.61 km2) but more populated insular part comprises Laut Island ("Sea Island"), the largest island off the coast of Kalimantan (Indonesian Borneo), together with the smaller Sebuku Island off Laut Island's east coast and other even smaller islands nearby; the larger (6,993.82 km2) but less populated part consists of the 12 districts on the mainland of Kalimantan.
+The regency as a whole has an area of 9,354.93 km2, and had a population of 290,142 at the 2010 Census and 325,622 at the 2020 Census.
+The official estimate as at mid 2024 was 332,787 (comprising 171,691 males and 161,096 females), of whom 178,025 were in the insular part and 154,762 in the mainland part of the regency.
 The regency seat is located at the large town of Kotabaru at the northern tip of Laut Island.

-It has the second largest GRDP in the province after city of Banjarmasin, mainly due to its coal industry.
+It has the second largest GRDP in the province after the city of Banjarmasin, mainly due to its coal industry.
 It is also the largest regency by land area in the province.

 History

 Etymology

 The regency got its name from Kotabaru town, which is the administrative center of the regency.
 The town was previously a village that grew because of coal mining around 1873 and 1881.
 The coal mines were mostly owned by nobles of small kingdoms in the islands such as Pagatan and Kusan.
 The village grows into a town and called Kotta Baroe, which literally means "new town".
-Throughout 20th century until today, the region became commonly known as Kotabaru.
+Throughout the 20th century until today, the region became commonly known as Kotabaru.